-Cindy Kelly: I am Cindy Kelly, Atomic Heritage Foundation, and it is Thursday July 17, 2014.
-I am in the lovely home Vera Kistiakowsky, and the first question I have for Vera is to tell me your name and spell it.
+Cindy Kelly: Terrific.
+I am Cindy Kelly, President of the Atomic Heritage Foundation and we are in Rockville, Maryland.
+The date is Wednesday, October 1st, 2014.
+I have the privilege of interviewing Rosemary Maiers Lane.
+The first question is to ask please tell me your name and spell it.